csc-training/geocomputing/python/puhti/README.md

 ## Example case

-The example calculate NDVI (Normalized Difference Vegetation Index) from the Sentinel2 satellite image's red and near infrared bands.
-The reading, writing and calculation of NDVI are identical in all examples (with the exception of the Dask example) and only the method of parallelisation changes (the code in the main function).
+The example calculates NDVI (Normalized Difference Vegetation Index) from the Sentinel2 satellite image's red and near infrared bands.
+The reading, writing and calculation of NDVI are identical in all examples (with the exception of the Dask example) and only the method of parallelization changes (the code in the main function).

 Basic idea behind the script is to: